streamlit/streamlit/.github/ISSUE_TEMPLATE/feature_request.md

 ### Additional context

 Add any other context or screenshots about the feature request here.
 For example, did this FR come from https://discuss.streamlit.io or another site?
 Link the original source here!

----

-Community voting on feature requests enables the Streamlit team to understand which features are most important to our users.

-**If you'd like the Streamlit team to prioritize this feature request, please use the 👍 (thumbs up emoji) reaction in response to the initial post.**